stubiedoobiedoo/pdf-omr-pmerge/README.md

 ## More stuff
 Please use this script for private use only, not commercial use.

-Dependencies: MidiSox (Perl, included and pre-compiled); p2mp (PDFToMusic, pdftomusicpro-1.7.1d.0.run, included but must be executed, will add to /usr/bin automatically); pdftk (typically pre-installed)
+Dependencies: MidiSox (Perl); p2mp (PDFToMusic, pdftomusicpro-1.7.1d.0.run, included but must be executed, will add to /usr/bin automatically); pdftk (typically pre-installed)

-Debug mode: Edit the first line of this file to: #!/bin/bash -x .
+Debug mode: Edit the first line of this file to: `#!/bin/bash -x`.
 You can also disable cleanup by removing the last few lines of this script.